Passenger Ships in Santorini on 11 July 2015

 Breakfast in Oia: From the restaurant I saw the SUPER JET of Sea Jets, which had made her morning arrival in Santorini, and was now returning to Ios.

 The super speedy SUPER JET.
-She was spending her second consecutive summer on the Rafina-Tinos-Mykonos-Paros-Naxos-Ios-Santorini line.
+She was spending her third consecutive summer on the Rafina-Tinos-Mykonos-Paros-Naxos-Ios-Santorini line, where she had successfully been deployed back in 2013.

 The SUPER JET seen leaving Santorini.
 She has been owned by Sea Jets since 2004, when she became their first-ever ship.
 Before that, she operated as the SEA JET 1 for Strintzis Lines (1995-2000), Blue Star Ferries under the Blue Star Jets division (2000-2002) and as the JET ONE for Aegean Jet Maritime (2002-2004).
 Her entire career has been spent on the Cyclades so far, except for the 2004 season (her debut season under Sea Jets), when she operated on the Northeast Aegean Sea and the Dodecanese while serving the Rafina-Samos-Ikaria-Patmos-Leipsoi-Leros line.